DonnaYoung.org internet

 Structure versus Realismspiraling

 At the beginning of every school year, I created a schedule similar to the one above.
 We could follow it as long as no one became sick.
-Each year around October and November some body would get sick, usually both children, so the schedule spirals out of control and becomes something like the altered schedule below.
+Each year around October and November someone would get sick, usually both children, so the schedule spirals out of control and becomes something like the altered schedule below.

 A Typical-for-Us K - 7th Grade Altered Schedule